About us

 President and Deputy Presidents

-The President and Deputy Presidents are the Commission’s presidential members.
+The President and Deputy Presidents are the Commission’s Presidential members.

-The Deputy Presidents are Mr Michael Snell and Ms Elizabeth Wood.
-Mr Geoffrey Parker SC, Ms Kylie Nomchong SC and Mr Michael Perry are Acting Deputy Presidents.
+- Geoffrey Parker SC, Kylie Nomchong SC, Michael Perry and Paul Sweeney are Acting Deputy Presidents.

 Division Heads